gruns/blagoblag/content/drafts/state-of-news-tls.rst

 There you have.
 The news website with the best TLS on the internet is TMZ.

-We should be embarrassed by this pathetic state of TLS deployment for critical news outlets.
+We should all be appalled, and the news sites embarrassed, by this pathetic state of TLS deployment for critical news outlets.
 There is no reason for TLS not to be deployed by every single website, much less websites whose contents is this critical.
-It's not the 90's anymore, `TLS has exactly one performance problem: it is not used widely enough.`_
+It's not the '90s anymore, `TLS has exactly one performance
+problem: it is not used widely enough.`_

 If you, the reader, work for one of these websites, please, advocate internally for prioritizing the availability of TLS, redirecting HTTP traffic to